-A 2015 AARP policy survey revealed that virtually all members recognize dementia is a serious problem.
-The survey also reported that 85 percent know someone who has or had dementia, yet misconceptions abound.
+A 2015 AARP policy survey revealed that virtually all members recognize dementia as a serious problem.
+The survey also reported that 85 percent have known someone with dementia, yet misconceptions abound.
 Older adults want to know about their mental functioning.
 Health care providers are the first line of defense for individuals who notice a decline in cognitive health.
-But few health care providers are discussing dementia with their patients or assessing mental functioning during the Medicare Annual Wellness Visit.
+But few health care providers discuss dementia with their patients or assess mental functioning during the Medicare Annual Wellness Visit.
 Nearly half of members mistakenly believe that dementia is a mental illness, and 41 percent think dementia is part of the normal process of aging.

-Policymakers must also address the racial and ethnic disparities that exist in dementia diagnosis and care.
-For instance, African Americans and Hispanics have substantially higher incidence rates of dementia than whites.
+Of additional concern are the racial and ethnic disparities that exist in dementia diagnosis and care.
+For instance, Black Americans and Hispanic/Latino communities have substantially higher incidence rates of dementia than whites.
 As the nation ages and more racially and ethnically diverse generations reach older adulthood, racial and ethnic diversity among people with dementia will increase.
 The need to develop person- and family-centered care to accommodate such diversity will grow.
 This is important because certain racial and ethnic groups use care differently.
 They face different risks of suffering from Alzheimer’s disease, have different chances of receiving a diagnosis, and experience different attitudes and levels of support from caregivers.

 DEMENTIA TREATMENT: Policy